 Alison A. Grounds

-Alison is an eDiscovery advocate and litigation partner at Troutman Sanders LLP where she founded and leads eMerge – a wholly owned subsidiary providing clients with end-to-end, integrated discovery services. eMerge’s lawyers and technologists combine legal strategy, advanced technology, and project management to manage data in legal matters.
-Alison is also an adjunct professor of eDiscovery and Legal Technology at Emory University School of Law, is frequent speaker and author on eDiscovery issues, and leads Troutman’s firm-wide Innovation Initiative.
+Alison is an eDiscovery advocate and litigation partner at Troutman Pepper, where she founded and leads eMerge – a wholly owned subsidiary providing clients with end-to-end, integrated discovery services. eMerge’s lawyers and technologists combine legal strategy, advanced technology, and project management to manage data in legal matters.
+Alison is also an adjunct professor of eDiscovery and Legal Technology at Emory University School of Law, is a frequent speaker and author on eDiscovery issues, and leads Troutman’s firm-wide Innovation Initiative.
 In 2015, Alison was the inaugural recipient of the Monica Bay STEM Leadership Award.
-She was recognized as ILTA’s Technology Advocacy Professional of the Year in 2012, has been selected as a Georgia Super Lawyer for eDiscovery (2015 – 2018), and is ranked for eDiscovery by Chambers USA.
-Alison is an active member of The Sedona Working Group 1 on Electronic Document Retention and Production (WG1) where she assisted with the drafting of the Federal Rule of Civil Procedure 34(b)(2) Primer and serves as a mentor to law students through the Leadership Counsel on Legal Diversity.
+She was recognized as ILTA’s Technology Advocacy Professional of the Year in 2012, has been selected as a Georgia Super Lawyer for eDiscovery (2015-2018), and is ranked for eDiscovery by Chambers USA.
+Alison is an active member of The Sedona Working Group 1 on Electronic Document Retention and Production (WG1), where she assisted with the drafting of the Federal Rule of Civil Procedure 34(b)(2) Primer and serves as a mentor to law students through the Leadership Counsel on Legal Diversity.